Dismantling Diet Culture

 Stop discussing diets and dieting

-Focus on meaningful health measures such as improved energy levels, improved sleep quality, and feeling less obsessed with food, instead of weight
+Focus on important health measures such as energy levels, sleep quality, and feeling less obsessed with food.

 Move for enjoyment, not punishment

-Use neutral language when talking about food, instead of “good” vs “bad”
+Use neutral language when discussing food, instead of “good” vs “bad”

 Diversify your social media by following people with a range of body shapes, sizes, and lived experiences

-Avoid negative body talk about yourself and others
+Avoid talking negatively about your body and others

 Learn about weight stigma